majorz/nginx-rs/README.md

-# Nginx module development with Rust
+# Nginx module development with Rust [stalled]

-Nginx (the high-performance HTTP web server) has a highly modular architecture.
-This library is intended to make possible and easy writing Nginx modules using the Rust programming language.

-*The project is still in very early design and development phase*
+*Unfortunatelly Nginx 1.x does not maintain a stable ABI – core structures are changing with minor releases, which makes it very hard to maintain compatibility between each Nginx version and this FFI wrapper project.
+Further development is discontinued.*